 I am a writer, actor, educator, yoga instructor and massage therapist, intrigued by the ways these practices inform each other and eager to create experiences that bring them together.
 Passionate about living a dynamic empowered life, I hope to inspire others toward the same.

 One Breath, Then Another is both a print memoir and an interactive solo performance piece called The Jew in the Ashram that invites the audience to chant, meditate, move and breathe.
-It is the story of my quest for healing to avoid destroying myself like my father, landing me on an ashram in India.
+It's the story of my quest for healing to avoid destroying myself like my father, which lands me on an ashram in India.
+Its goal is to inspire audiences to prioritize self-care through yoga, meditation, ritual or other methods that resonate, and to uncover their most authentic means of spiritual connection and expression.